Code-Institute-Submissions/WIAM/README.md

 As I was working on the code, I suddenly realized that the layout I planned with my wireframe was not so appealing as I thought it would be.
 I changed it by removing a section and re-placing it with the Upcoming Exhibitions cards.

+One issue I had was the navbar brand.
+I had a specific idea in mind, I wanted that the words "Women in Art" had different colours (the three colours that are the leitmotiv of all the website), but I also wanted that every single word had the first letter capitalized.
+The only way I found was to wrap each word in a div, and then I styled them.
+I could have used some graphic program to get a image with the logo, but I wanted to challenge myself a little bit by trying to solve the problem only with CSS.

+## Features to implement

+In the future I would like to create a better Booking page adding a e-shop where people can buy the tickets and pay them immediately, but also buy merchandise such as books, posters, etc.

+It could be nice to add extra pages with videos of the past exhibitions, interviews, and maybe add a page for each upcoming exhibitions where people can find more detailed infos.

+I think that a downloadable map of the museum and the area outside could be extremely useful for visitors that actually want to visit the museum.
+In this way they can plan in advance the tour and also have a map with all the parking places that are close to the museum.

 #### Colour Scheme